Sep 1.jpg

 It is also likely to have been operated in its early days as an agency, not a Branch.
 The toddler in the image above is Brian’s dad, Fred Brown.
 He was born in 1939.
 The family all lived in the one small house, which was also a bank.
 All of the people in the second photo are members of Brian’s family.
 The young man in uniform on the left is Ben Wilson, his nana's younger brother, the lady is Ellen Wilson.

-Ben went off to the Far East to fight eventually.
+Eventually, Ben went off to fight in the Far East.
 In the middle is Fred Wilson, Brian’s great granddad.
 He fought in the Great War and was in the Home Guard in WWII, and Brian remembers going to this house to visit his nana and great grandparents.
 He told us that as his mother remembers things, it was Mrs Wilson who looked after the sub Branch, and that Fred Wilson was the village cobbler.
 She recalls that Ellen used to sit a table with a ledger, doing the books.
 We are still on the look out for the remaining Furness Peninsula branches for which no images have to date been found – Askam, Lindal and Cark in Cartmel.
 If you can help with images or memories of these Branches, or indeed of ANY of the Bank’s 1000+ offices, please do get in touch with us at the usual address: martinsbankarchive@btinternet.com .

 We are also really grateful for the help of the KIRKBY IN FURNESS IN OLD AND NEW PHOTOS Facebook® Group, who swung into action to help us identify which of the almost identical houses on Herschell Terrace was actually our Bank, and for delving into census records on our behalf to sort out just who lived where, and just who worked as what!
 The Home Guard connection reminded us too of our Bank’s connection with WALMINGTON ON SEA.